-Bob retired from government service.
+Bob retired from government service and private industry consulting.
 He led research efforts at the U.S. Department of Energy's National Energy Technology Laboratory (NETL) and the U.S. Bureau of Mines.

 His Ph.D. research was the first to establish that iron-oxidizing bacteria play a major role in the generation of acid mine drainage.

 After grad school, Bob was hired by the U.S. Bureau of Mines, where he played a pioneering role in the development of passive treatment of mine water and eventually oversaw the successful coal-related environmental research program.

 At NETL, Bob initially supervised the in-house environmental research program, which was focused on solving water and air pollution problems associated with the extraction and use of fossil energy.